 Toward the end of a long cable, you’ll find the unwound portion is developing a lot of twists, and is getting harder to coil; you can usually gently shake the twists out, or put the coil down for a moment and untwist the rest of the cable on your own.
 For really messy ones, I find it helpful to dangle the cable over the edge of a stairwell, so that it hangs freely and doesn’t kink.
 It also sometimes helps to run the cable through your hands once before winding, to get kinks out.

 When you’re done, please don’t tie the end of the cable around the loop.
-Instead, you can get Velcro® tie-wraps at most music stores (or any hardware store, but the music store ones are nicer); these can attach permanently to the cable, so you won’t lose them.
+Instead, you can get hook-and-loop tie-wraps at most music stores (or any hardware store, but the music store ones are nicer); these can attach permanently to the cable, so you won’t lose them.

 Next to godliness

 The other thing that goes wrong with cables is that, even unbroken, sometimes the connection they make is less than perfect.
 Ditto microphones and every piece of electronic gear in the universe: the gozintas and gozoutas gunk up.

 Why?
 Unlike on fancy gear, most jacks and plugs do not use gold contacts, but plebeian metals.
 These oxidize (including silver, which isn’t really plebeian, but let it go), thanks to the oxygen in the air and the chemicals we industrious humans pump out, like sulfur dioxide.